 Below are several items which have been tested and are known to have full compatibility with the app.

-VoiceBooster (Aker) Uni-D Mono Mic (RECOMMENDED)
+VoiceBooster (Aker) Uni-D Mono Mic (RECOMMENDED and is included w/ Aker amps)

 Does TrooperTalk work with bluetooth accessories?